Former CIA Director’s Barbaric Defense of Using ‘Rectal Rehydration’ Against Detainees

 However, on August 1, the Obama administration won its appeal when the DC Circuit Court of Appeals reversed the district court’s decision.
 It argued there was “tenuous evidence” that the genital searches were taking place with an “improper motive to obstruct access to counsel” and detainees upset with being violated could not overcome “legitimate rational connection between the security needs of Guantanamo Bay and thorough searches of detainees.”

-Although Tapper was shocked to hear Hayden articulate a defense of interrogators using a medical procedure to sexually assault detainees or rape detainees to control them, the sadistic remarks of the former CIA director were typical of an individual who has no remorse for the brutality against human beings, which he had some responsibility for overseeing.
+Although Tapper was shocked to hear Hayden articulate a defense of interrogators using force-feeding to sexually assault detainees or rape detainees to control them, the sadistic remarks of the former CIA director were typical of an individual who has no remorse for the brutality against human beings, which he had some responsibility for overseeing.

 Such public displays of callousness are why it is so crucial to prosecute those who authorized, oversaw and covered up torture and not simply move forward.